rnduldulaojr/py-coverage-view/README.md

 ## Release Notes

 Initial version.
 WARNING:  This was created to support  the author's workflow  at work and a means to learn how to create VS Code extensions :D  Please email: rduldulao@salarium.com for suggestions/improvements.

+### 0.0.3

+- Changed option name for highlight: ```python.coverageView.highlight```
+- Added highlight mode.
+- From this version: by default, uncovered code will be highlighted.
+This behavior can be modified via the ```python.coverageView.highlightMode``` option.

 ### 0.0.2